Garage Door Openers Review

 We identified the best garage door openers on the market.
 The best options are the Chamberlain Premium Whisper Drive, Chamberlain Ultra Quiet and LiftMaster 8550.
 All of them are trusty garage door openers, but each has different features.

 The Chamberlain Premium Whisper Drive is an efficient, reliable garage door opener in every situation.
-This belt drive garage door opener comes with a backup battery system that will work in a power outage.
-The Chamberlain Ultra Quiet has a preinstalled timer that will close your garage door automatically so you don’t have to worry about accidentally leaving the door open all night.
+It comes with a backup battery system that will work in a power outage.
+The Chamberlain Ultra Quiet has a preinstalled timer that will close your garage door automatically.
+This automatic garage door opener functionality will give you peace of mind, and you won't have to worry about whether you left the garage door open.
 The LiftMaster 8550 comes with a 3/4-horsepower motor that can lift heavy doors of all types, from gatehouse to standard sectional doors.

 Your next garage door opener will likely last for years.
 Whether those years are carefree or plagued by calls to your local repairperson depends on the choice you make now.
 You can compare garage door openers using our in-depth reviews, which will help you choose the best one for you and your garage door type.